Take pictures of the instrument - ideally from all sides, with a rule next to it.

 Repeat as often as needed, better too many takes than too few.

-The reason for recording multiple takes of each key is to enable the playback engine to randomly pick one take
+The reason for recording multiple takes of each key is to enable the SR playback engine to randomly pick

 This makes the playback much more lively.